1Password/for-open-source/README.md

 ### SimplePresence

-SimplePresence is an open source and non profit app that allows developers (and other consumers) set their status on the popular chat app, Discord. https://github.com/justjs/simplepresence
+SimplePresence is an open-source and non-profit app that allows developers (and other consumers) to set their status on the popular chat app, Discord. https://github.com/justjs/simplepresence

 ### MLTSHP